 I studied the delivery door to the locked psych ward.
 Suddenly, I saw my chance to escape into the February night and I was GONE.
 Hightailing it through the lobby with my ass hanging out of my johnny coat, with my SmartWool knee socks and Birkenstocks on out into the parking lot, down the concrete steps, turn right down the hill, turn left, through the intersection and starting up the hill.
 Suddenly I realized how cold I was and that my feet were freezing. later I found out it was -20°C. If I had gone the wrong way and landed in the snowbank, behind the hospital, I may never have been rescued from the cold.

-I was in the hospital for two weeks then out for week at which point I stopped taking the medications and became manic again.
+I was in for two weeks then out for week at which point I stopped taking the medications and became manic again.
 So, I was back in for another two weeks.
 It takes about two weeks for the lithium to take effect.
 When I was home with my family and dog Lady, and I was out of my head in cray cray land, I could swear that I knew what she was ‘saying’.
 I would look at her and her ‘words’ would pop into my head.
 Ooookay.

 Mental illness is a real thing, not to be trifled with.